Best St Augustine Hotels, Interesting Inns and Fantastic Vacation Rentals

-We work with Best Western Hotels & Resorts and have lots of experience with the brand, so we do recommend them for sure, and they sponsored our most recent trip to Saint Augustine.
+We’ve work with Best Western Hotels & Resorts in the past and have lots of experience with the brand, so we do recommend them for sure, and they sponsored our most recent trip to Saint Augustine before me moved here.
 We encourage you to check them out for booking a hotel in the St Augustine area, particularly because they have so many options!
 We’ve got additional recommendations for St Augustine and all the way up to Jax Beach for hotels and other accommodations, so let us know if you have any questions.

 What you'll find...

 - Where to stay in Saint Augustine

 - Reviews and recommendations for BWs in St Augustine

 - Camping in Saint Augustine

 A city like St Augustine is great for any type of traveler because there is such a diversity of accommodations.
 Whether you want to find a budget hotel or want to book a beautiful, historic suite, there are lots of options!
 We love wandering through the historic downtown (check out our St Augustine scavenger hunt) so it’s nice to be close by, but also there are benefits to staying outside of the popular historic district.

 Reviews and recommendations for BWs in St Augustine

 We partnered with Best Western Hotels & Resorts on our most recent visit and really enjoyed their offerings.
 As a thank you to our sponsor, we’d love for you to check out their options!